daveaglick/daveaglick/input/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-2.md

   - Entity Framework
   - Entity Framework Code First
 ---
-@using FluentBootstrap;

-<p>In @Bs.Link("my last post", "/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-1") I discussed how to inherit from the <code>EntityTypeConfiguration</code> class and use reflection to dynamically configure Entity Framework.
+<p>In <a href="/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-1">my last post</a> I discussed how to inherit from the <code>EntityTypeConfiguration</code> class and use reflection to dynamically configure Entity Framework.
 In this post I'll expand on that technique by using a custom interface, reflection, and several helper classes to automatically apply Entity Framework configurations from arbitrary classes.</p>

 <p>The first step is to revisit the <code><a href="http://msdn.microsoft.com/en-us/library/gg696117(v=vs.103).aspx">EntityTypeConfiguration&lt;TEntityType&gt;</a></code> that is part of Entity Framework.
 Recall that by overriding it you can provide your own configurations:</p>